 For other unique leg exercises, see Dinosaur

 Dumbbell Training.
-The dumbbell complexes in
+The dumbbell complexes

 They will greatly improve your balance, your

 If you want to include some bodyweight exercises